mapodaca-nv/hlsl-specs/proposals/0035-linalg-matrix.md

     ByteAddressBuffer Res, uint StartOffset, uint Stride, bool ColMajor, uint Align = sizeof(__detail::ComponentTypeTraits<ComponentTy>::Type));

+static typename hlsl::enable_if<Scope != MatrixScope::Thread, Matrix>::type
-static Matrix Matrix::Load(
+Matrix::Load(
     RWByteAddressBuffer Res, uint StartOffset, uint Stride, bool ColMajor, uint Align = sizeof(__detail::ComponentTypeTraits<ComponentTy>::Type));

 template <typename T>
-  requires ArithmeticScalar<T>
+static typename hlsl::enable_if<hlsl::is_arithmetic<T>::value &&
+                         Scope != MatrixScope::Thread, Matrix>::type
-static Matrix Matrix::Load(groupshared T Arr[], uint StartIdx, uint Stride,
+Matrix::Load(groupshared T Arr[], uint StartIdx, uint Stride, bool ColMajor);
-                           bool ColMajor);
 ```

 The matrix `Load` methods create a new matrix of the specified dimensions and
 fill the matrix by reading data from the supplied source.
+Thread scope matrices
-Matrices can be read
+can only be read from `ByteAddressBuffer` objects.
+Wave scope matrices can be
-from `[RW]ByteAddressBuffer` objects or `groupshared` arrays.
-When read from
+read from `[RW]ByteAddressBuffer` objects or `groupshared` arrays.
+When read
-`[RW]ByteAddressBuffer` objects the data is assumed to already be in the
+from `[RW]ByteAddressBuffer` objects the data is assumed to already be in the
 expected target data format.
 When read from `groupshared` memory, the data may
 be in any arithmetic or packed data type.
 If the type mismatches the target data
 type of the matrix a data conversion is applied on load.